 A capstone course in which students demonstrate their professional growth through integration of knowledge and skills showing achievement of the program's student learning outcomes.
-Must be completed in the final semester of the BSN completion program.
+Must be completed in the final semester of the RN-to-BSN program.
 (1 theory credit)

-Corequisite: May be taken with last NRSA courses in the last semester of BSN completion program
+Corequisite: May be taken with last NRSA courses in the last semester of RN-to-BSN program